 Market Garden

 The market garden was established by Liz in 2023 and fits well into the regenerative food producing model of the farm.
-The garden provides us with a wide range of delicious vegetables from June – December in the form of veg boxes.
+The garden provides us with a wide range of delicious vegetables from around June – December.
+We strongly believe that a resilient food system looks like lots of different small scale growing systems that feed the people very local to them.
+Our garden is one example of this.
+We now run a weekly volunteer session every Friday 10am-12pm and warmly welcome you to come along and take part in local veg production.
+Contact us for more information.

-Of course the true aim of growing good food is to enable people to enjoy cooking and eating it all!
+Of course another aim of growing good food is to enable people to enjoy cooking and eating it all!
 Liz has put together a few recipes to help you do just that.
+Not sure you like aubergines?
+Wait till you try one fresh from the garden in a delicious curry or ratatouille.

 We package our veg as minimally as possible and are working to reduce packaging as much as possible.
 We also encourage customers to return their packaging so we can reuse, recycle or compost it for them.